The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 ## Overview

-Dragoon is a relatively static melee DPS job with a high focus on weaving off-GCD actions in-between a rigid 10-hit sequence of GCD actions.
+Dragoon is a relatively static melee DPS job with a high focus on weaving off-Global Cooldown (oGCD) actions between a rigid 10-hit sequence of Global Cooldown (GCD) actions.
 Burst windows can get hectic, and prioritizing the various skills you need to execute can become a rather significant hassle in some instances.
-Endwalker has doubled down on this by introducing the ability to utilize yet more off-GCD actions at regular intervals, as if we didn’t have enough already.
+Endwalker has doubled down on this by introducing the ability to utilize even more oGCD actions at regular intervals, as if we didn’t have enough already.

 - - -